How to use a planner as a busy mom.

 I am convinced the weekly review is worth zooming in on.
 It is the linchpin piece, the planning piece most of us are missing that prevents our plan from actually working.

 We know we need to look at our plan for it to work.
 But we also need to work from the plan.
 Yet life won’t go as planned – then what?
-How to we recover, recoup the plan?
+How to we recover, recoup after the unexpected?
 It happens in the weekly review.

 How to we adapt our plans and flex with life?
 How to we stay agile and attentive to the people in our lives, as we should, and not get rigid and controlling with our plan?
 This is a skill we learn by circling back around to learn and adapt each week.